Xi's remarks at G20 summit build consensus for, inject momentum into global inclusive, sustainable development

 It is a major diplomatic action for China to deeply participate in global economic cooperation and promote the improvement of global economic governance, Wang said.

-When humanity is standing at an important crossroads, Xi, in light of the profound changes unseen in a century and holding high the banner of building a community with a shared future for mankind, has systematically proposed the right direction to work in solidarity to combat COVID-19, feasible measures to revitalize the world economy, and long-term strategies to improve global governance, all in line with the mission and responsibility of the G20, Wang said.
+When humanity is standing at an important crossroads, Xi, in light of the profound changes unseen in a century and keeping in mind of building a community with a shared future for mankind, has systematically proposed the right direction to work in solidarity to combat COVID-19, feasible measures to revitalize the world economy, and long-term strategies to improve global governance, all in line with the mission and responsibility of the G20, Wang said.

 Xi's remarks have fully demonstrated his vision and responsibility as the leader of a major country, Wang added.